Learn ‘who’ command in Linux and related files. Understand its usage, different options, and scenarios in which command can be useful.

-In output it shows current run level number and data, time when system entered this run level.
-In HPUX this command output also shows previous run level system was in before entering current run level.
+In the output, it shows the current run level number and date, a time when the system entered this run level.
+In HPUX this command output also shows the previous run level system was in before entering the current run level.

 7. Track last system clock change